 My name is Michelle Lynne Goodfellow.
 I’m a writer and artist who does consulting in nonprofit and small business communications, marketing, fundraising, governance and project management.

 I’ve been a longtime eco-friendly entrepreneur, writer, and professional organizer.
 For more than eight years I also worked full-time in nonprofit communications, fundraising, and administration.
 I’ve edited in-house newsletters, brochures and other print media, and served as webmaster and social media coordinator for many organizations, including The Nathaniel Dett Chorale, the Karen Schuessler Singers, London and Middlesex Housing Corporation, and the London Homeless Coalition.
 I also have rich experience as an event planner, corporate trainer, workshop facilitator, and project manager.
 I have a passion for governance and policy development, especially for nonprofits.

-In my off-work hours I’m an active volunteer and advocate for homeless prevention and anti-oppression work.
+In my off-work hours I’ve been an active volunteer and advocate for homeless prevention and anti-oppression work.
 I’m also a visual artist, amateur photographer, writer, designer, blogger and primal/paleo foodie with a number of creative projects on the go at any given time.
-I’m currently working towards my black belt in the martial art aikido.

 What I do